camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/repository.md

 key already exists, the newly deployed definition will become a new version of the existing one, increasing its version by one.

-Note that the versions of the contained decision definitions can be different from the decision requirements definition if they are also deployed inside other DMN resources or as a single decision inside a DMN resource.
+Note that the versions of the contained decision definitions can be different from the decision requirements definition if they are also deployed inside other DMN resources, as a single decision inside a DMN resource, or added later.

 # Querying the Decision Repository